jolicode/JoliCi/docs/strategies/TravisCiStrategy.md

 ## Service support

-No service are available inside this images, this is planned for futur versions.
+No service are available inside this images, this is planned for future versions.

 ## Docker images